 There’s no denying that the makeup is the most recognizable aspect of Día de los Muertos.
 Somehow, looking like you did that time you had the flu has never seemed so beautiful. #itsallrelative

-The tradition of painting your face for Day of the Dead has many purposes:
+Why paint your face for Day of the Dead?

-- decorating your face like that of a deceased relative (painting his/her name on your forehead is a common practice)
+- To decorate your face like that of a deceased relative (painting his/her name on your forehead is a common practice)

-- to embrace death as the great equalizer
+- For embracing death as the great equalizer

 To be honest, I was kind of dreading the makeup part when coming up with how to dress for Day of the Dead because, well, it’s a daily disaster I have to trudge through as it is.
 Then you tell me I have to be creative with it?
 Aw naw.

-Skip the clown makeup from the party store and go for better quality stuff: (Mehron is a trusted brand with healthy, natural ingredients and great reviews)
+Skip the clown makeup from the party store and go for better quality stuff: (Mehron is a trusted, professional brand with healthy, natural ingredients and great reviews)

 - Mehron Face and Body Paint, 8-color Palette

 - Mehron 2.25 oz white face paint – Can you even go wrong with “the first choice of professional mimes”?
 Methinks not.

 - Here’s a great YouTube tutorial in case you have the patience of a saint.
 Just ignore all the times she says this look is perfect for Halloween.

 How to dress for Day of the Dead: Men